-Modern medicine is not merely a hodgepodge of isolated facts, figures, problems, and procedures; in reality, it is a tightly integrated practice.
-This course adheres to this principle, effectively combining essential aspects of medicine to enhance students' understanding and retention.
-As an example, consider the heart.
-Among many other things, you will learn about the science of heart function, see the human heart anatomically and identify its structures, practice conducting a medical interview and cardiopulmonary physical exam for a patient with chest pain, and discuss the moral questions regarding a potential heart transplant.
+We will use an interdisciplinary approach as we embark on our journey to explore modern medicine.
+This course combines essential aspects of medicine to enhance students' understanding and retention.
+Let’s take the human heart as an example.
+In your immersive two weeks, you will learn about the pathophysiology of how the heart functions, understand the anatomical aspects that integrate to form the human heart and its structures, practice conducting a medical interview and cardiopulmonary physical exam for a patient with chest pain, and discuss the moral questions regarding a potential heart transplant to name a few.
 Through this interwoven approach to medical education, you will surely leave the course with a sharply heightened sense of both the art and science of healing.

 This course will be taught by current medical students from Brown's Warren Alpert Medical School.

 Students who take this course are expected to have a strong foundation in biology and an eagerness to experience medicine in an interactive setting.

 Online sections of Pre-College courses are offered in one of the following modalities: Asynchronous, Mostly asynchronous, or Blended.
 Please review full information regarding the experience here.